3 minutes to read

 How Do You Know if You Need Dentures?

 Many people get dentures at some point in their lives, but how do you know whether you should get dentures or not?
-Sometimes, even people under 45 need dentures [link to living with partial dentures at a young age], so they aren’t exclusive to the elderly, even if most denture users fall above the age of 45.
+Sometimes, even people under 45 need dentures, so they aren’t exclusive to the elderly, even if most denture users fall above the age of 45.
 According to the CDC, from 2015 to 2018, 12.9 percent of adults aged 65 and older experienced complete tooth loss, which increases with age.

 If you’re asking yourself, “Should I get dentures?” you’ve come to the right place.
 However, the question of when to get dentures depends on your personal situation.
 Whether you need dentures or not is more to do with your oral health and individual factors, which you should discuss with your dentist.
 Read on to recognize common signs when you may need dentures.